teo-tsirpanis/Farkle/docsrc/content/choosing-a-parser.md

 > __Disclaimer__: Not all the libraries below were actually tried.
 And this is not an objective evaluation, but more of a subjective review.
 If any comment made is wrong, feel free to open a GitHub issue or pull request to fix it.

-### Sprache
+### [Sprache]

 Sprache is a parser combinator library, just like FParsec.
 It creatively uses the LINQ query expression syntax to easily define parsers.

-The problem with Sprache is that it is quite slow.
+The problem with Sprache is that it is slow.
 Sprache's performance was going to be benchmarked against the three other libraries but the code was not committed because it was significantly slower than all of them.

-### Irony
+### [Irony]

 Irony is interesting.
 Like Farkle, it uses the LALR algorithm while being a library, not a parser generator, requiring no external tools.
 Its API is object-oriented; each grammar is a subclass of a `Grammar` class and the initialization is performed at the constructor and takes advantage of overloading the `|` and `+` operators to succinctly define productions, more simply than the admittingly verbose C# API of Farkle.
 It supports features like comments and operator precedence.
 The lexer's output can be customized by what Irony calls `Scanner Filters`.